stfc/janus-core/docs/source/getting_started/getting_started.rst

     python3 -m pip install janus-core

 To get all the latest changes, ``janus-core`` can also be installed from GitHub:

 .. code-block:: bash

     python3 -m pip install git+https://github.com/stfc/janus-core.git

-By default, MACE is the only MLIP installed.
+By default, no machine learnt interatomic potentials (MLIPs) will be installed.
+These can be installed manually, or as ``extras`` with ``janus-core``.

-Other MLIPs can be installed as ``extras``.
-For example, to install CHGNet and SevenNet, run:
+For example, to install MACE, CHGNet, and SevenNet, run:

 .. code-block:: python